 Hi, I’m Ali.
-I live in Indianapolis, IN, with my husband Ed and our two dogs, Howard and JD.
-My parents and mother-in-law are nearby and my brother is a couple hours away in Louisville.
+I live in Indianapolis, IN, with my rescue dog, JD.
+My parents are literally next door to me and my brother is a couple hours away in Louisville.
 I moved here in 2010 after spending 11 years in beautiful Colorado.
 I grew up in Vermillion, South Dakota, and did my undergrad at the University of Iowa in Iowa City.

-Professionally, I’ve been a web developer for over 20 years.
+Professionally, I’ve been a web developer/graphic designer/database consultant for over 20 years.
 I currently work for Blackbaud, an amazing company that provides software and services to nonprofit organizations.
 This works well for me, as I have a Master’s in Nonprofit Management from Regis University in Denver.

 I’m also a singer and musician, which as you can imagine has led to some interesting times as a mostly deaf person.

-I am also Board Chair of Hear Indiana, an organization that support individuals and families of children with hearing loss who use spoken language as communication…people like me.
-I lost my hearing when I was 25, and was never good at languages, so don’t know ASL, and am completely ingrained in the hearing world.
+I was also recently Board Chair of Hear Indiana for two years, an organization that support individuals and families of children with hearing loss who use spoken language as communication…people like me.
+I lost my hearing when I was 25, and was never great at languages, so don’t know ASL, and am completely ingrained in the hearing world.
 So for my 40th birthday, I got myself the gift of a hearing evaluation to determine whether I am eligible for a cochlear implant.
 This blog is about my experiences with that process.